Random | Best Random Tools

 We will never quite know what happened, but we do know that a group of three men went out to enjoy a day of diving.
 One of the men stayed at a shallower area while the other two descended deeper.
 Something went wrong and one of the men drowned underwater, while the other struggled back up to the surface.
 At that point, though, it was too late and the injuries from the dive took the second man's life, as well.

-• At Least Eight Divers Have Perished in Jacob's Well Due to False Exits and Blinding Silt on Random Terrifying Scuba Accidents That Will Make You Think Twice About Diving
+• Two Divers Perish During Dangerous Dive, Friends Go Back to Retrieve Their Bodies on Random Terrifying Scuba Accidents That Will Make You Think Twice About Diving

 New Random Displays Display All By Ranking